Simulating rare kaon decays $K^{+}\to\pi^{+}\ell^{+}\ell^{-}$ using domain wall lattice QCD with physical light quark masses: Extraction of the Decay Amplitude

-where $\tilde{I}_{\mu}$ is the integrated 4pt correlator after the exponential contributions have been subtracted.
-This amplitude can then be related to the Minkowski amplitude by reintroducing the previously dropped prefactor, giving $\mathcal{A}_{\mu}\left(q^{2}\right)=-i{G_{F}}V_{us}^{*}V_{ud}A_{\mu}\left(q^{2}\right)/{\sqrt{2}}$.
+where $\tilde{I}_{\mu}$ is the integrated 4pt correlator with intermediate-state contributions subtracted.
 The methods used to remove the intermediate states follow the same steps as in \cite{PhysRevD.94.114516}, and are outlined in Section~\ref{sub:intermediate_states}.\\ The four classes of diagrams---Connected ($C$), Wing ($W$), Saucer ($S$), and Eye ($E$)---that contribute to the integrated correlator are represented schematically in the supplementary material.
 The current can be inserted on all four quark propagators in each class of diagram, in addition to a quark-disconnected self-contraction.
 Diagrams of these five current insertions for the $C$ class are also shown in the supplementary material.
 The 20 resulting diagrams need to be computed in order to evaluate Eq.~(\ref{eq:4pt_corr}).\\ When working on the lattice there are potentially quadratically divergent contributions that come about as the operators $J_{\mu}$ and $H_{W}$ approach each other when the current is inserted on the loop of the $S$ and $E$ diagrams \cite{Christ_2015, ISIDORI200675}.
-As we perform our calculation with conserved electromagnetic currents the degree of divergence is reduced to, at most, a logarithmic divergence \cite{Isidori:2005tv} as a consequence of $\mathrm{U}(1)$ gauge invariance and the resulting Ward-Takahashi identity.
+Since we perform our calculation with conserved electromagnetic currents the degree of divergence is reduced to, at most, a logarithmic divergence \cite{ISIDORI200675} as a consequence of $\mathrm{U}(1)$ gauge invariance and the resulting Ward-Takahashi identity.
+We emphasise that, due to exact gauge symmetry in lattice QCD there is a vector current, which is exactly conserved on each configuration, independent of any residual chiral symmetry breaking.
 The remaining logarithmic divergence is removed through the Glashow-Iliopoulos-Maiani (GIM) mechanism \cite{PhysRevD.2.1285}, implemented here through the inclusion of a valence charm quark in the lattice calculation.